Fall sports season comes to a close- Southern edition

 Field hockey

-Scarborough’s field hockey team improved to 6-2 and extended its win streak to four games after blanking visiting Greely (1-0) and Gorham (2-0).
+Scarborough’s field hockey team finished 7-2 and closed on a five-game win streak after blanking visiting Greely (1-0) and Gorham (2-0) and winning at Biddeford (2-1).
+Against the Tigers, Avni Bhatnagar and Ayden Harris scored the goals.

+“I thought this season went excellent considering the circumstances,” said longtime Red Storm coach Kerry Mariello.
+“We were able to play in nine very competitive games and the girls being as young as they were, were able to get the varsity experience they needed without the added pressure to have to win or fight for playoff spots.
+We showed progression, we showed the ability to overcome adverse situations and we showed some serious fight, but ultimately we had the best time together.
+This team is special and this season will most definitely be a memorable one.”

 South Portland finished 2-5-1 after an 11-1 home loss to Cheverus last week.